Brandon Steiner: Steiner Sports

 In 1987, using his $8000 savings, Steiner launched Steiner Associates, a sports marketing company in New Rochelle, New York.
 It was an effort to pair up athletes with businesses that needed to draw customers.
 Steiner was reported as making company sales of $5 million by 1993, charging athletes between 10 and 20 percent commission.

 Today the company is best known for its memorabilia.
 In 2000, Steiner sold Steiner Sports to Omnicom, but remains CEO and retains control over daily business operations.

 In 2005 Steiner reached an agreement with the New York Yankees to create Yankees-Steiner Collectibles.
 As part of the agreement, Steiner would have license to "market a wide range of products, which will include game-used bases, bats, balls, player jerseys, caps and lineup cards."
 Later in 2005, Steiner reached a similar agreement with Notre Dame University to create Notre Dame Collectibles by Steiner In 2008, the Dallas Cowboys partnered with Steiner to form Cowboys-Steiner Collectibles.
 In 2010, the Madison Square Garden company partnered with Steiner to create MSG Steiner Collectibles.
 Under the deal, Steiner was given license to sell "artifacts, memorabilia and hand-signed items featuring the storied history – past and present – of the Knicks, Rangers, Liberty and The Garden."

 Since 2006, Steiner has been the host of Memories of the Game on the YES Network.

 In 2008, Steiner placed over a million athletes' signatures into the market.

 In 2011, Newsday called Steiner "one of the most innovative, influential figures in the history of sports memorabilia."

 As of 2012, Steiner Sports maintains relationships with over 5,000 athletes.

 In June 2012, Steiner announced that he had acquired the rights to Don Larsen’s game-worn jersey from Game 5 of the 1956 World Series.

 Steiner and Steiner Sports are perhaps best known for reaching an agreement with the New York Yankees in 2009 to sell off a wide variety of memorabilia from the Old Yankee Stadium including seats, signs, lockers and the Frieze.

 In May 2019, Steiner Sports was sold to Fanatics.

 CollectibleXchange and The Steiner Agency

 After 32 years of overseeing Steiner Sports Marketing & Memorabilia, Brandon launched The Steiner Agency and the CollectibleXchange in late 2019.

-The Steiner Agency brings a unique, one-of-a kind business model together with over 30 years of sponsorship/brand activation and promotion experience, to connect clients with exclusive sports properties.
-They design and execute unique events on behalf of clients featuring dynamic sports personalities.
-These strategic marketing events help tap into the emotional platform of sports, resulting in a cohesive alignment between brand and athlete, driving positive brand value and creating memorable guest experiences.

-A dynamic marketplace, CollectibleXchange (CX) is a revolution within the collectibles space as it allows individuals to buy, sell and appraise like never before.
-Likewise, CX is co-opted by players, coaches, executives and agents as they can sell their collectibles (signed, game-used, etc.).
-Moreover, CX will help design, create, market, warehouse and ship player branded apparel, food products and cosmetics.
+The Steiner Agency connects clients with exclusive sports properties.
+They design and execute events on behalf of clients.
+CollectibleXchange (CX) is a marketplace within the collectibles space that allows individuals to buy, sell and appraise items, while also allowing players, coaches, executives, and agents to sell their collectibles (signed and game-used, for example).